MostafaTamimiPour/docker-math-microservices/README.md

 4. Run All Microservices

-Build and launch all services (including Redis, if not already running):
+Build and launch all services:

 docker compose up